Sup Surf Safety

-Passing board over a wave –when a lock is going to break, you can put the nose in the direction of the wave, pressure down on the back of the board, so the nose lifts over the whitewater coming towards you.
+- When a lock is going to break, you can put the nose in the direction of the wave, pressure down on the back of the board, so the nose lifts over the whitewater coming towards you.
 This allows your board to go up and over the wave.

-Never be between breaking waves and boards –one of the quickest ways to end your surfing career is to get caught between a breaking wave and your board.
+- One of the quickest ways to end your surfing career is to get caught between a breaking wave and your board.
 If you are struggling to get out and feel a wave is coming quickly and can not pass your board over the wave, you want your board to be between you and the beach.

 - Another way to end your career or put it on pause is not paddling correctly.
 Work with a coach and video footage to make sure you are protecting your shoulders.
 Paddling can be very harmful to your shoulders if you already suffer from bad shoulders and your form is not done correctly.
 SUPSurf coaches will adapt your paddling technique to work with your body type and any injuries you might have.

 - One of the first things you need to learn how to do is either give up on a wave or learn to wipe-out.
 Too many people skip this process when trying to learn on their own.
 You will quickly understand the simple techniques to protect yourself and wipe-out like a pro with a coach.

-Bend your knees –we find many people that lock their knees or keep them too stiff.
+- We find many people that lock their knees or keep them too stiff.
 The ocean is continually changing, and your knees should be bent, allowing them to adjust more smoothly to the changes.
 Locked knees over a long period can be damaging.

 - One of the hardest things to deal with in safety is calling it a day.
 Tell the ocean gods you will be back soon and lay in the sand and drink a coconut.